 - Establish recycled content provisions requiring that plastic bottles manufactured or sold in Washington be made of no less than 25% post-consumer recycled plastic by 2026 and ramping up to 50% post-consumer recycled plastic by 2031.

-**UPDATE: Provision would now require a minimum post-consumer recycled content for bottles, plastic trash bags, and plastic bottles and jugs containing household cleaning and personal care products.
+**UPDATE: Provision will now require a minimum post-consumer recycled content for bottles, plastic trash bags, and plastic bottles and jugs containing household cleaning and personal care products.
 It would also remove the chasing arrows requirement.

 Download the One Pager on SB 5022 for more info:

 SB 5145 – Banning Seabed Mining in Washington State Waters